 You can also use this feature for a warning sign, for example, if the Shift modifier is pressed so you would know that another layout is activated.
 Or just for fun :)

 Hope this post will help to use PS4 controller on PC.
-If you have some questions don’t hesitate to ask us in comments below, through our Facebook page or support directly!
+If you have some questions don’t hesitate to ask us in comments below, through our Facebook page or support directly.
+And don't forget to follow our Pinterest page for more news!